Seamless ERP Integration in Logistics: What Businesses Need to Know

 The multitude of events constituting the logistics framework benefits from such integration in different ways -

-• End-to-End Visibility: Real-time updates on the inventory and dispatch status across ERP, TMS, and other logistics-support modules lower the scope of delivery misalignment, cargo shortage, and phone call frenzy.
+• End-to-End Visibility: Real-time updates on the inventory and dispatch status across transporter ERP, TMS, and other logistics-support modules lower the scope of delivery misalignment, cargo shortage, and phone call frenzy.

 • Cost Control: Integration improves the transparency of freight spends, driver expenses, detention costs, and inventory movement expenses in the finance ledger automatically.
 Procurement can negotiate better rates, planners can consolidate shipments conveniently, and finance can close the books faster.